-Last season Speraw won his 200th career collegiate match, defeating UC Santa Barbara on Jan.
+In 2013, Speraw won his 200th career collegiate match, defeating UCSB on Jan.
 4, 2013 in his first regular season match as coach at UCLA.
-Speraw guided the Bruins to a 21-11 overall record and a fourth place finish in the rugged Mountain Pacific Sports Federation, where UCLA compiled a 16-8 conference record and placed fourth.
-Team accomplishments included a tournament championship at the Outrigger Hotels Invitational, league sweeps over rivals USC and Pepperdine and a first-round MPSF playoff victory -- the Bruins' first since 2006.
+Speraw guided the Bruins to a 21-11 overall record and a fourth place finish in the rugged MPSF, where UCLA compiled a 16-8 conference record.
+Team accomplishments included a tournament championship at the Outrigger Hotels Invitational, league sweeps over rivals USC and Pepperdine and a first-round MPSF playoff victory — the Bruins’ first since 2006.

-Individually, UCLA produeced a pair of AVCA All-Americans in first-team selection Gonzalo Quiroga and second-team choice Spencer Rowe.
-Both players earned All-MPSF honors along with libero Evan Mottram.
+Individually, UCLA produced a pair of AVCA All-Americans in first-team selection Gonzalo Quiroga and second-team choices Spencer Rowe and Evan Mottram.
+All three players also earned All-MPSF honors.

-In his first summer as head coach of the U.S. National Team, Speraw guided the USA to the seocnd round of the World League competition.
+In his first summer as head coach of the U.S. National Team, Speraw piloted the USA to the second round of the 2013 World League competition.
+In November 2013, Speraw coached Team USA to a fifth place finish at the FIVB Grand Champions Cup in Japan.

 Speraw joined the U.S. men’s staff in 2007, serving under Head Coach Hugh McCutcheon.
 After winning the gold medal, Speraw worked with the U.S. Men as needed, including a stint as the head coach of a young team that finished fifth at the 2011 Pan American Games.